These summer confit tomatoes are slowly roasted over a low heat with garlic and rosemary.

-Confit tomatoes are the perfect way to use up an excess of summer tomatoes.
-They are a simple, yet delicious way to serve summers bounty.
+These summer confit tomatoes are slowly roasted over a low heat with garlic and rosemary.
+Tomato confit is the perfect way to use up an excess of summer tomatoes: simple, yet delicious way to serve summers bounty.
+Enhance any sandwich, pizza, soup, or pasta dish and make it next-level delicious!

 Ingredients